jfranco1701/DietTracker/README.md

 # DietTracker

-DietTracker is an application that can be used to track the daily intake of food and beverages.
-This allows the user to know how many calories that they are eating each day and to track the progess of their weight loss.
-DietTracker was developed using Angular for the frontend and Django for the backend.
+DietTracker is an application that is used to track a user's daily intake of food and beverages.
+DietTracker allows the user to search for nutrition information in the USDA Food Composition Databases or manually enter values for items.
+Commonly consumed items can be added to a list of favorites which allows for quicker entry of them in the future.
+The application also allows the user to track their current weight.
+The user is able to display graphs which allows for easy review the progress of their weight loss.

+DietTracker was developed using Angular on the frontend, Django for the backend API and PostgreSQL for the database.

 ## Installation
 ```bash